Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

+In principle, this expression is only valid at the UV conformal fixed point, and we cannot simply read off the IR CFT$_2$ correlator from the solution near the asymptotic boundary.
+To obtain the information of the IR CFT$_2$, we need to analyze the solution in the near-horizon region of the AdS black hole.
 As discussed before, we glue the asymptotic boundary and the near-horizon solutions at $r \to \infty$ to fix the constant $C_1$ in \eqref{eq:Exact Sol Near Boundary Kerr}.
 We can do it in a more precise way by gluing them at some intermediate $r_B$ in the overlapping region with $L \ll r_B \ll \omega^{-1}$.
 Consequently, the retarded Green's function of the boundary CFT$_3$ is affected by the renormalization scale $r_B$, {\it i.e.}, $G_R (\omega, m, K; r_B)$.
 In the low-energy limit, $G_R (r_B) \sim 1 + \mathcal{O} (r_B^{-4})$, which trivially satisfies the Callan-Symanzik equation $M \frac{\partial}{\partial M} G_R (r_B) = 0$ with $M \sim r_B / L^2$, implying the vanishing of the anomalous dimension of a certain dimension-3 operator \cite{Gubser:1998bc}.

 {\bf Near-Horizon CFT$_2$ Retarded Green's Function.---} In the near-horizon region ($\omega r \ll 1$), we can expand $\Delta_r (r)$ to quadratic order in $r - r_+$